hattipjs/hattip/readme.md

 };
 ```

 `Response` and `req: Request` follow the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) standard.
-So if you're familiar with Cloudflare Workers or Deno, then you'll feel right a home.
+So if you're familiar with Cloudflare Workers or Deno, you'll feel right a home.
 If not: learn today the standard that will tomorrow be ubiqutious.

 We also closely follow the [WinterCG](https://wintercg.org/) which lays the foundation beyond the Fetch API.

+This is how you embed handlers:

+> 🚧 There is work-in-progress for zero-config embedding.

 ```js
 // server.js